rdkr/project-code/README.md

 Root ssh access has been disabled.

 #### Packages
-- apt-transfer-https: used to install docker via the https repository
+- apt-transfer-https: used to install docker via the https repository.
 - docker-ce: installs the docker-ce version via the official docker repository.
 The config uses the relevant gpg key to ensure authenticity.
 Presently, the installation is specific to Ubuntu 16.04 Xenial.

 ## Application